The Ultimate Guide to RV Camping in Alabama

 For even more family fun, look into the zoos and wildlife refuges in the state.
 These are excellent places to see animals up close and learn more about some of the world’s most amazing creatures.

-Of course, we can’t leave Alabama’s amusement parks out of the picture.
+Of course, we can’t forget Alabama’s amusement parks.
 Waterville USA is the perfect place to cool off during the summer, and Adventure Island is tons of fun for those who find themselves in the Orange Beach area.

 Safety and Preparedness when RV Camping in Alabama

-Clearly, you will want to stay safe while having fun in Alabama.
-Fortunately, by educating yourself and going in prepared, this is actually quite easy to do.
+You will , of course, want to stay safe while having fun in Alabama.
+By educating yourself and going in prepared, this is easy to do.

 Weather Conditions and Natural Disaster Preparedness

-Additionally, it’s good to know that Alabama has a severe weather season from March to May.
+Additionally, Alabama has a severe weather season from March to May.
 During this time, the state can see severe thunderstorms with heavy rain, hail, and high winds.
-This is also when tornadoes tend to crop up.
+This is also when tornadoes may occur.

 Fortunately, this weather is almost always predicted in advance.
-In order to stay safe, make sure you are paying attention to weather forecasts and download apps that will alert you of incoming storms.
+In order to stay safe, make sure you are paying attention to weather forecasts and download apps that will alert you to incoming storms.
 Have a “bug out” bag stocked with water, a phone charging device, flashlights, and a crank radio, and know where you can seek shelter in the campground (usually the bathhouse is a good bet).
-Don’t wait to seek shelter if a warning is issued!
+Seek shelter immediately if a warning is issued!

 Wildlife Encounters and Precautions

-As we mentioned before, Alabama is home to all kinds of amazing critters.
-Generally, these animals are totally harmless.
-That said, if threatened, some of them may attack.
+Alabama is home to all kinds of amazing critters.
+Generally, these animals are totally harmless, but if threatened, some of them may attack.

 If you see an animal that looks as though it needs help, don’t touch it.
 Instead, call a wildlife rehabilitation center.
-If you’re unsure who to contact, calling a local vet’s office should give you the leads you need.
+If you’re unsure who to contact, try calling a local vet’s office for help.

-Clearly, Alabama is a pretty awesome place to go RVing, but as you can see, there is a lot to know before you go, making travel guides like this one absolutely essential.
-Hopefully this guide helps you get out there and embrace the incredible freedom that RV travel has to offer.
-Once you finish checking out Alabama, you can use our other travel guides to plan your travels to the other 49 amazing states!
+Alabama is an awesome place to go RVing, but as you can see, there is a lot to know before you go.
+Hopefully, this guide helps you get out there and embrace the incredible freedom that RV travel has to offer.

 Related